Cohen says Trump knew about WikiLeaks email dump beforehand

 Federal prosecutors in New York have said Trump directed Cohen to arrange the payments to buy the silence of porn actress Stormy Daniels and former Playboy model Karen McDougal in the run-up to the 2016 campaign.
 Cohen told a judge that he agreed to cover up Trump's "dirty deeds" out of "blind loyalty."

-Cohen says in his prepared testimony that he lied to the first lady, Melania Trump, about the affairs.
+Cohen said in his prepared testimony that he lied to the first lady, Melania Trump, about the affairs.
 Trump has denied that he had the affairs.

-"Lying to the First Lady is one of my biggest regrets," he says.
+"Lying to the first lady is one of my biggest regrets," he said.
 "She is a kind, good person.
 I respect her greatly - and she did not deserve that."

-Cohen also says he will present the committee with a copy of the check Trump wrote from his personal bank account after he became president to reimburse him for the hush money payments.
-He claims he has other exhibits as well, including some financial statements.
+Cohen also said he will present the committee with a copy of the check Trump wrote from his personal bank account after he became president to reimburse him for the hush money payments.
+He claimed he has other exhibits as well, including some financial statements.

-On the matter of racism, Cohen says the president made racist comments "disparaging African-Americans, saying at one point that black people would never vote for him because they were too stupid."
+On the matter of racism, Cohen said the president made racist comments "disparaging African-Americans, saying at one point that black people would never vote for him because they were too stupid."

-Cohen is not expected to discuss matters related to Russia in the public hearing, saving that information for the closed-door interviews with the intelligence committees.
-House Oversight and Reform Chairman Elijah Cummings has said he doesn't want to interfere with Mueller's investigation into Russian interference in the 2016 election and links to Trump's campaign.

-Members of the Oversight panel are expected to ask questions about the campaign finance violations, Trump's business practices and compliance with tax laws and "the accuracy of the president's public statements," according to a memo laying out the scope of the hearing.

 Comments